 And personalization is a great way to memorialize .

 You’ve probably seen stepping stones with hand or footprints, dates inscribed, and even digital photos that are printed onto tiles and then embedded into the concrete.

 There are a few things to look for in selecting your concrete mix for stepping stones.

-The first thing to understand is that not all concrete mixes are made to be cast to the thickness you’d need for concrete stepping stones.
+The first thing to understand is that not all concrete mixes are appropriate for stepping stones.
+You need to check that the stones can be cast to the thickness you need.

-Most manufacturers will have the thickness the mix can be used for listed on the bag.
+Most manufacturers will list the thickness the mix is rated for right on the bag.
 Another place to check for this is on the manufacturer’s website.

 They usually have a Data Sheet that provides this information.

 Most brands also have good customer service, so it’s worth a phone call if you can’t find the written info you are looking for.

 Stepping stones that are made from concrete should be at least 1 ½” thick.
 My natural looking concrete stepping stones were closer to 2” thick and maybe a little more.

 The type of concrete I used was Sand Topping Mix.